conmaol/gadelica/grammar/nouns.md

 > Fhuair i e ’na **shuain chadail**, agus thog i e ’na làmhan gu sèimh socrach, agus phòg i e.

-In this example, the dative feminine common noun *shuain* ‘slumber’ is modified by the masculine genitive noun *chadail* ‘sleep’ – *shuain chadail* ‘slumber of sleep, sleepy slumber’.
+In this example, the dative feminine common noun `shuain` ‘slumber’ is modified by the masculine genitive noun `chadail` ‘sleep’ – `shuain chadail` ‘slumber of sleep, sleepy slumber’.

 Common nouns can also be modified by *plural* genitive nouns.

-> Bha an **dithis bhan** ud a’ toirt an aire air gus an d’ fhàs e suas.
+> Bha an **dithis bhan** ud a’ toirt an aire air gus an do dh’fhàs e suas.

-The nominative feminine common noun *dithis* ‘a group of two people’ is modified by the plural genitive noun *bhan* ‘women’ – *dithis bhan* ‘a group of two women’.
+The nominative feminine common noun `dithis` ‘a group of two people’ is modified by the plural genitive noun `bhan` ‘women’ – `dithis bhan` ‘a group of two women’.

-It is not clear whether *proper nouns* can also be modified by genitive nouns, since there are no examples in the current text being analysed.
+It is not clear whether *proper nouns* can also be modified by (singular or plural) genitive nouns, since there are no examples in the current text being analysed.

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatical-dependents-of-nouns) \| [Modifiers of nouns](#modifiers-of-nouns)